Kannikakr/leedcode_questions/README.md

 The sum of all elements between 1 and x inclusively equals the sum of all elements between x and n inclusively.
 Return the pivot integer x.
 If no such integer exists, return -1.
 It is guaranteed that there will be at most one pivot index for the given input.

+### 9. Power of Two

+Given an integer n, return true if it is a power of two.
+Otherwise, return false.

+An integer n is a power of two, if there exists an integer x such that n == 2x.

+### 10. Reverse interger

+Given a signed 32-bit integer x, return x with its digits reversed.
+If reversing x causes the value to go outside the signed 32-bit integer range [-231, 231 - 1], then return 0.

+Assume the environment does not allow you to store 64-bit integers (signed or unsigned).